 Our Town's government is in the form of an open town meeting, a direct democracy, in which all registered voters may be heard and may debate and vote on policy decisions affecting the Town.

-Shutesbury's Annual Town Meeting is held on the last Saturday in April, and the election of Town officials is held at that time.
-The Annual Town Meeting has three chief functions:
+Shutesbury's Annual Town Meeting is usually held on the last Saturday in April, and the election of Town officials is held at that time.
+(This year, Town Meeting is being held on Saturday, June 12th.)

 to appropriate money for operational costs

-- to act on policies and bylaws brought forth by committees or boards
+to act on policies and bylaws brought forth by committees or boards

-- to hear reports from Town officials, committees, boards, and departments
+to hear reports from Town officials, committees, boards, and departments

-Annual and Special Town Meetings are presided over by the Town Moderator, using the Massachusetts Moderators Association's Town Meeting Time as guide for parliamentary procedures.
+Annual and Special Town Meetings are presided over by the Town Moderator, using the Massachusetts Moderators Association's Town Meeting Time as the guide for parliamentary procedures.
 The practical/formal terms of conducting a Town Meeting can be found here.